winglang/wing/docs/docs/02-concepts/04-tests.md

   // test code
 }
 ```
-Each test is run in isolation within the test framework.
 If a test throws an exception (typically using the `assert` function), it's considered to have failed.

 Here's an example: